 Central to Fileta and Bessenecker’s advice is finding a community to walk with during the fight.

-“We fail when we believe we are good enough and strong enough to do it alone,” Fileta says.
+“We only fail when we believe we are good enough and strong enough to do it alone,” Fileta says.

 Similarly, Bessenecker warns that fighting alone can have dangerous consequences:

 “The worst thing someone trying to make a difference can do is to develop a messiah complex, believing you are the answer to the needs of the world.
 Know the one, small part you play.
 If you attempt to do it all, it feeds your ego and robs others of the roles they have to play in the greater effort.”
 This isn’t new information.
 Fighting for justice within community is an idea as old as the Bible.
 Fileta and Bessenecker point to the words of King Solomon, who writes in Ecclesiastes 4:12, “Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.”
 Later, Jesus commands His disciples to share the Gospel by going in pairs.

 From the Bible’s perspective, working for justice is something done best—if not always—in the context of community.

 In the world of activism, there are both unhealthy and healthy justice workers.
 Families have been ripped apart because one or more of them is so focused on the justice work they ignore their loved ones.

 People’s bodies physically rebel from the amount of stress related to working in the justice realm to the point of sporadic, days-long paralysis.
 People have become so burned out they leave the justice realm altogether, no longer fighting for anyone or anything.

 But there are also people who have spent nearly their entire lives working for justice and are still going strong.
 What’s the difference?